jagrutifrankdemo/spacebardemo/README.md

 --Integration test is via running the endpoint and hitting the same for correctness of object

--- Future enhancement : is the remove the service layer out of the project ( similar to to demo core)
+-- Future enhancement : is the remove the service layer out of the project ( similar to to demo core) -- Add in rabbit mq ( so when something persisit it generates the message in queue --Create another spring boot project to listen to event and processthose messages

 --also I have attached database schema for JPA repository​/ database dump on  branch